apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 CAS can be configured to support FIDO2 WebAuthn authentication using QR codes.
 Once enabled, [this feature](../mfa/FIDO2-WebAuthn-Authentication-QRCode.html) allows users to authenticate using a FIDO2-enabled secondary device by scanning a QR code presented by CAS.

+## Passwordless Authentication Selection

+[Passwordless Authentication](../authentication/Passwordless-Authentication.html) at the direction of the account store can now be instructed to allow the user to select from a menu of available authentication options.

 ## Other Stuff